remigerme/mutaig/README.md

 ### Creating your first AIG

-Let's create the following AIG:
+Let's create the following AIG (nodes are representing `AND` gates, and black dots on the edges are inverters ie `NOT` gates):

 ```mermaid
 flowchart TD